 Wheaton’s MFT degree program strives to equip the whole person by offering a unique blend of systemic education, clinical training/supervision, personal and professional development, and spiritual growth, all within a cohort model.
 Relationship is at the heart of all we do, as we believe it is within the context of relationship that we both change and are changed.— Dr. David Van Dyke, Ph.D., Marriage and Family Therapy Program Director

-The Wheaton MFT Program has five main outcomes (POs), which correlate with our Student Learning Outcomes (SLOs) and Faculty Outcomes (FOs), align with our mission statement, and were developed from the Professional Marriage and Family Therapy Principles (PMFTPs).
+The Wheaton MFT Program has four main outcomes (Program Goals), which correlate with our Student Learning Outcomes (SLOs), align with our mission statement, and were developed from the Professional Marriage and Family Therapy Principles (PMFTPs).
 The PMFTPs informing our program include the Marriage and Family Therapy Educational Guidelines and Core Competencies as developed by the American Association for Marriage and Family Therapy (AAMFT), the AAMFT Code of Ethics, and the laws and regulations of the Illinois Department of Financial and Professional Regulation (IDFPR).

-The Wheaton MFT Program has five Program Outcomes (POs), which convey our overarching vision for our program and correlate with our Student Learning Outcomes (SLOs) and Faculty Outcomes (FOs).
+The Wheaton MFT Program has four Program Goals, which convey our overarching vision for our program and correlate with our Student Learning Outcomes (SLOs).

 Student Learning Outcomes (SLOs)

 The Wheaton MFT Program’s Student Learning Outcomes (SLOs) are based in the program’s and college’s missions and are organized around equipping students who are clinically competent, have a holistic view of growth within the context of relationship both personally and professionally, care for the underserved, and understand the intersection of faith and systemic thought.